philipturner/differentiation/README.md

 #endif
 ```

-> Note: When officially enabled in release toolchains, the built-in `_Differentiation` module will be renamed to `Differentiation`.
+When officially enabled in release toolchains, the built-in `_Differentiation` module will be renamed to `Differentiation`.
 If the compiler wants you to use the new module name, this guard could protect your code against deprecation warnings.

 ## Running Package Tests

 To determine whether a release toolchain has certain bug fixes integrated into the main branch of Swift, this package includes most AutoDiff compiler crasher tests.
-These produce errors and warnings in Xcode, which are intentional.
+These produce warnings and errors in Xcode when opened as a standalone Swift package.
 The tests are considered successful if they do not crash the compiler.

 ## How to Update